kumahq/kuma-website/src/production/networking/transparent-proxying.md

 - `coredns` must be in the PATH so that `kuma-dp` can access it.
     - You can also set the location with the `--dns-coredns-path` flag to `kuma-dp`.

-Kuma comes with [`kumactl` executable](/docs/{{ page.version }}/explore/cli) which can help us to prepare the host.
+{{ site.mesh_product_name }} comes with [`kumactl` executable](/docs/{{ page.version }}/explore/cli) which can help us to prepare the host.
 Due to the wide variety of Linux setup options, these steps may vary and may need to be adjusted for the specifics of the particular deployment.
 The host that will run the `kuma-dp` process in transparent proxying mode needs to be prepared with the following steps executed as `root`:

  1. Create a new dedicated user on the machine.